LankanHawkeye/BEAR/README.md

 		nano ./configuration/configuration.py

 		After saving the file, you can start running the program.
 Each program will place the configuration file in the relevent folder (./pipe_step_2_FS/pipe_step_2_scripts/) as the first thing.
 You can manually check and place this file in relevent location to make sure if you wish.

+ *Setting your Python Interpreter.*
+The default location for python interpreter for these scripts is

+		/usr/local/bin/python3.7

+Depending on your python installation and dependencies, this location can vary.
+Because of that, you must use changer.sh script to set the python path correctly. changer.sh script should strictly be placed in BEAR-master working folder.
+Do not mess with this script.
+	First, make the changer.sh executable file as follows.

+			sudo chmod +x changer.sh

+  Next, you should find the location of correct python interpretor.
+And, pass that location as an argument to the changer.sh in the following way.
+Let's assume that you had used anaconda package manager to install the dependencies of BEAR.
+Your working python interpreter could be located as /anaconda3/bin/python. e.g., bash ./changer.sh /anaconda3/bin/python

+If you accidentally make a mistake when entering the python location, you will have to re-install the whole thing.

 4. Place your own data to be processed in the following folder.